jfmengels/blog/content/blog/disable-comments/index.md

 I wrote a rule to [forbid](https://github.com/sindresorhus/eslint-plugin-unicorn/blob/main/docs/rules/no-abusive-eslint-disable.md)
  [disable all comments](https://github.com/sindresorhus/eslint-plugin-unicorn/pull/33) back in my `ESLint` days.
 In `ESLint`'s case, not specifying which rule to disable means disabling all the rules, which is I think a bad default behaviour.
-Make the nice things easy and the bad things harder, not the opposite.
+Make the nice things easy and the bad things hard, not the opposite.

 I found many places where this kind of disable comment was used where listing specific rules would have been better.
 They would be caught by the rule I wrote, but I don't expect this rule to be enabled in most projects that use `ESLint`